eroten/rstudioconf22-oddly-satisfying/outline.md

 - champion
 - passion project

-In three steps.

-1. Project intake
+1. Intake
-2. Do the thing, but better
+2. Do and document
-3. Post-mortem
+3. Post-project

 ## Steps